You are viewing this site in staging mode. Click in this bar to return to normal site.

 Who will oversee and plan the education programme?

-The school’s Inclusion Manager will manage the SEND register for children with Education and Health Care Plans (EHCP) and those at SEN school support.
+The school’s SENCO will manage the SEND register for children with Education and Health Care Plans (EHCP) and those at SEN school support.
 This is a fluid record of the pupils needing additional support over and above “quality first teaching” strategies.
 Children will move on and off the register according to progress and additional provision required.

 Sometimes outcomes may be set by other professionals working with a child and these will be taken into account in the school setting. i.e. Speech and Language Therapist.